Film run-time: 14 minutes | Starring Noémy Petit, Claude Petit, Jérémy Dupré

-An essential aspect of the film and the story that it tells is its depiction of routine; Noémy wakes up early in the morning to feed the livestock, and then goes off to school with her siblings.
-This regularity, it seems, is crucial to the dismantlement of normalcy and the shock of mortality when a rupture does occur: it shatters the illusion of a state of perpetual life, and introduces a significant change of reality to the young girl.
+An essential aspect of the film’s structure is its depiction of routine; Noémy wakes up early in the morning to feed the livestock, and then goes off to school with her siblings.
+This regularity is crucial to the dismantlement of normalcy, and the shock of mortality when a rupture does occur: it shatters the illusion of perpetual life, and introduces a significant change of reality to the young girl.

 There is another theme explored, in tandem with the first, and it is the human need and desire to construct a space that maintains a faux control of experience, as a mean to sustain the artifice of human living.
 In spite of all efforts to contain the life that the family co-exists with, there is an inability to alter the base instincts of animals, and it is this intrusion which ultimately informs Noémy of this construction, and perhaps the inevitability of death, as an impermanent being herself.

 Fashioned as a statement of corporeality, “A Shade of Grey” could be interpreted, to some extent, as a reflection of humanity’s attempt to defy transience.
 In erecting a facade of continuity and exercising a dominion over the wilderness, this construction constitutes as a way to have a modicum of authority over the natural cycles of life, an inescapable verity which the young has to contend with.